Supported on: Android SDK 1.0.33+

 Fields can depend on other fields using depends_on rules.
 For example, a “Company name” field can appear only when the user selects “Employed” in a previous field.
 Supported operators: equals, not_equals, contains, not_empty, empty, gt, lt, is_set.

-Form field values are included in the responses map passed to onOnboardingCompleted, keyed by step ID:
+Form field values are included in the responses map passed to onOnboardingCompleted, keyed by step ID.
+Each step’s value is a map of field ID to field value.

 override fun onOnboardingCompleted(flowId: String, responses: Map<String, Any>) {